-Very often to survive one year to the next, an organization focuses on short term, tactical fundraising activities and actions such as events, one time asks, and online campaigns rather than adopting a longer term view.
+Very often to survive one year to the next, an organization focuses on a short term, tactical fundraising activities and actions such as events, one time asks, and online campaigns rather than adopting a longer-term view.
 While this form of fundraising is important, having a solid fund development plan is essential for the long term sustainability of an organization.

 Unfortunately, given their often limited time and resources, many nonprofit leaders engage in day-to-day fundraising activities, following up with acknowledgments and recognition, at the expense of a well-planned process for building on-going relationships with people and organizations that support their mission.
 As a result, development staff, who take their lead from their leadership, end up devoting much of their time and energy on short-term activities without the context of a larger development strategy and plan.